SEO and Keyword Matching

 - Google and Metaweb: Named Entities and Mashup Search Results?

-Search engines are evolving along a number of paths from their early days of keyword matching, which include approaches such as incorporating user-behavior data into ranking pages, creating statistical language models, using semantic ontologies like that from Applied Semantics to become more interactive, understanding phrases better, understanding when phrases may refer to a specific person, place or thing, and more.
-I’m really just brushing the surface with this post on the many directions that they are taking.
+Search engines are evolving along with several paths from their early days of keyword matching, which include approaches such as incorporating user-behavior data into ranking pages, creating statistical language models, using semantic ontologies like that from Applied Semantics to become more interactive, understanding phrases better, understanding when phrases may refer to a specific person, place or thing, and more.
+I’m just brushing the surface with this post on the many directions that they are taking.

 SEO is becoming more complex, but the ultimate goal is still to try to find useful and meaningful results for people trying to fulfill informational and situational needs.
 Search is changing, and the way that people search is changing as well, whether they try to use a conventional search engine, or even attempt to have a network of friends and associates provide answers on social sites.